lindseygreenhill/Gov1347/Econ.md

 > - These predictions are probelmatic, as they are extreme in both their predictions and prediction intervals (a popular vote obviously cannot be negative or positive)

 ### The Problem: Extrapolation
-The problem with these models likely comes from extrapolation – the case when the prediction data is outside of the data used to build the model.
+The problem with these models likely comes from extrapolation – the case when the prediction data is outside of the range of the data used to build the model.
+One of the consequences of extrapolation is extreme, and often unreliable, prediction values and verge large prediction intervals.
-In the case of 2020, the corona virus pandemic led to a world wide shock economic shock, leading to incredibe volatily and unprecedented economic extremes.
-Extrapolation leads to unreliable predictions and large prediction intervals, as we saw was the case above.
+In the case of 2020, the corona virus pandemic triggered a world wide economic shock, leading to incredible volatily and unprecedented economic movement.
+This volatility manifested itself in all of the economic metrics used in building our predictive model.
 The graphic below visualises this extremity.
 ![picture](Gov1347-master/figures/extrapolation_plots.png)

+##### Analysis

+> - 2020 Q2 Quarterly GDP Growth was -9.49%, a value much lower than any other Q2 quarterly growth in the data set.
+The next lowest growth was in 1980 (-2.06%)
+> - Similar to 2020 Q2 Quarterly GDP Growth, 2020 Q2 Yearly GDP Growth sat at -9.54%.
+The next lowest Q2 GDP yearly growth was in 1980 (-.775%)
+> - Quarterly RDI Growth is extreme in the opposite direction compared to GDP growth.
+2020 Q2 Quarterly RDI Growth (.0972%) is much higher than any of the RDI growths in the data set.
+The next highest growth is from 1964 (.027%)

+### Conclusion